MaxGraey/assemblyscript-compiler-bench/README.md

 time yarn build
 ```

-which build unoptimized `index.ts` file with 400,000 lines of code
+which build unoptimized `wasm` file from 400,000 lines of typescripty code

 ### Results